Reachability Switching Games

 \paragraph{Our contribution.} All work so far has studied zero-player switching systems.
 In this paper, we initiate the study of model checking in switching systems, which naturally leads to one- and two-player switching systems.
-We focus on \emph{reachability} problems, one of the simplest model checking tasks.
+We focus on one-token \emph{reachability} problems, one of the simplest model checking tasks for a switching system.
 This corresponds to determining the winner of a \emph{two-player reachability switching game}.
 We study zero-, one-, and two-player variants of these games, which correspond to switching versions of Markov chains, Markov decision processes~\cite{Put94}, and simple stochastic games~\cite{Con92}, respectively.
 Our results are summarised in \Cref{tab:summary}.

-The main message of the paper is that deciding reachability in one- and two-player switching games is much harder than deciding reachability in Markovian systems.
+The main message of the paper is that deciding reachability in one- and two-player switching games is harder than deciding reachability in Markovian systems.